 Does the Swordfish Make a Good Pet

-Swordfish do not make good pets as they are much too large to keep in a home aquarium.
+They do not make good pets as they are much too large to keep in a home aquarium.
 Their speed also poses a danger to themselves if they collide with the sides of an aquarium.

-We know little about what it would take to care for swordfish in aquariums.
+We know little about what it would take to care for these fish in aquariums.
 They are immensely fast, which means that if they are startled and swim into the side of a tank they can be mortally injured.
 Though we can attempt to replicate their natural prey, it is unlikely that they would be able to survive in aquariums.

 Behavior of the Swordfish